Corporate Social Responsibility Singapore

 Having a CSR program will help strengthen a business's image among those who work alongside the business.

-Here are some reasons why many businesses adopt a CSR strategy or programme:
+Here are some reasons why many Singapore businesses adopt a CSR strategy or programme:

 1) Provides an avenue for the company to be actively involved in helping to solve society's challenges